bundlewrap/bundlewrap/docs/content/repo/items.py.md

 	    },
 	}

 `cascade_skip` defaults to `True`.
-However, if the item uses the `unless` attribute or is triggered, the default changes to `False`.
+However, if the item uses the `unless` or `skip` attributes or is triggered, the default changes to `False`.
 Most of the time, this is what you'll want.

 <br>